dpk4212/shellscript/README.md

 # jxl migrate

-just a simple app to convert all applicable image files recursively in  JPEG XL. cjxl.sh convert individual image bjxl.sh convert all images on the working folder to jxl
+just a simple shell app to convert all applicable image files in to JPEG XL. cjxl.sh to convert individual image bjxl.sh to convert all images on the working folder to jxl

 ## Features